-CASPI: Collaborative Photon Processing for Active Single-Photon Imaging
+CASPI: Collaborative Photon Processing for Single-Photon Imaging

 Technology- and application-agnostic, training-free photon processing for high-resolution single-photon cameras